marcomorain/angular-protractor-circle-sauce/README.md

 I've read the [document from Circle](https://circleci.com/docs/browser-testing-with-sauce-labs) and the [document from Sauce](https://docs.saucelabs.com/ci-integrations/circleci/) on this subject.
 They were helpful in getting me to this point, but provide no guidance on this predicament.

 You'll find instructions below for how to install the application, run the test, and a copy of the error message.
-Are you able to reproduce the issue on Circle / Sauce?
-What's the resolution?
+What's the solution to resolve this issue?

 Thank you!